KrisLuik/KrisLuik/README.md

 ### :woman_technologist: About Me :
   - :page_with_curl: I'm a recent graduate in Advanced Programming and I'm excited to start my journey of becoming a software developer.

 - :books: I like to read non-fiction books where I can learn new skills.
-Currently learing Javascript and React.js.
+Currently learning Javascript and React.js.

 - :zap: In my free time, I solve problems on Exercism.